Eastern Old-Growth Forests Then and Now

 Graphics provided by artist Rob Leverett.

-Robert T. Leverett (Bob) is a co-founder of the Native Tree Society, principal organizer of the Ancient Eastern Forest Conference Series, and senior advisor to American Forests Champion Tree Program.
+Robert T. (Bob) Leverett is a co-founder of the Native Tree Society, principal organizer of the Ancient Eastern Forest Conference Series, and senior advisor to American Forests Champion Tree Program.
+He is also Chair of the Forest Reserves Science Advisory Committee (Massachusetts Department of Conservation and Recreation).
 Bob was a regular contributor to the original Wild Earth Publication.
 He is also a co-author of “The Sierra Club Guide to Ancient Forests of the Northeast.”
 Today he is heavily involved in measuring trees to quantify their stored carbon and rates of sequestration.
-He is a coauthor of two scientific papers on the subject, one published and one pending.
-With his wife, classical music pianist Monica Jakuc Leverett, he is working on a book about his forest mecca, Mohawk Trail State Forest in western Massachusetts.
+He is a coauthor of two scientific papers on the subject, both published.
+With his wife, classical music pianist Monica Jakuc Leverett, he is working on guides for his forest mecca, Mohawk Trail State Forest in western Massachusetts.